near/bos-web-engine/packages/ui/README.md

 ## Usage

-When using any of the UI components provided by this library, make sure they are wrapped by the `<ThemeProvider>` component.
+When using any of the UI components provided by this library (or rendering BOS components as a gateway), make sure they are wrapped by the `<ThemeProvider>` component.
 If they aren't wrapped, they won't have access to the correct CSS theme variables to render correctly.

 First, include the package's styles and `<ThemeProvider />` wrapper inside the root of your application.
 For Next JS, this would be your `_app.tsx` file: